kazurayam/inspectus4katalon-sample-project/docs/index.md

 ### How "Test Cases/MyAdmin" works

--   It visits 2 Web sites which have the same sitemap; namely Production environment and Development environment.
+-   The Test Case [CURA/main](../Scripts/CURA/main/Script1667709715867.groovy) visits 2 Web sites which have the same sitemap; namely Production environment and Development environment.

 -   It navigates through the site for multiple pages.